Top of page

 Advisor: Dieter Jaeger

-Research Interests: My project combines wide-field voltage imaging with fMRI to study brain dynamics in awake-behaving mice.
+Research Interests: Lisa's project combines wide-field voltage imaging with fMRI to study brain dynamics in awake-behaving mice.

 Sean O'Connell